BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 !dbattle(["Ken",:BLADESTAR_M,0], ["Yula",:BLADESTAR_F,0], "Dark Crystal Cavern")

 Pick up the hidden *Blue Shard*.
 We can't proceed down, so follow the path up.
-Grab the hidden *Ghost Gem* and enter this cave.
+Grab the hidden *Rock Gem* and enter this cave.
 Use the Darchlight Mirror again.

 Return to where we fought the grunts.
 You can choose to battle them or not.